-Tubing

-Not Recommended for: Daisies and Brownies.
+Tubing Council Approval: Required Activity permitted for: J C S A Not Recommended for: Daisies and Brownies.

 About Tubing

 Tubing involves floating down a river or other body of water in a doughnut-shaped inner tube.
 Tubing is popular both as a relaxing leisurely activity (in slow-moving waters) and as an adventurous recreational activity in faster-paced rivers.
 A fun thing to do on a tubing adventure is to create exploration games to see who can locate the most interesting nature gems, such as caves and peculiar plants or birds.